 Whether you live in London or you are visiting London, the huge amount of day trips from London by train that are available is the best thing about London!
-London is great but it’s also good to leave it once in a while.
+London is great but it’s also good to leave it once in a while right?

-Not many people own a car in London so trains are the best and quickest option to leave the big smoke!
-Luckily the train system in the UK, and to and from London, is usually pretty reliable and there are many train routes on offer so we really need to take advantage of this and do more day trips from London by train.
+Train is the best and quickest option to leave the big smoke because the train system in the UK, and to and from London, is usually pretty reliable and there are so many train routes on offer!
+So take advantage of this and do more day trips from London by train!

 I asked my fellow travel bloggers what London day trips by train they love, so below in this London travel blog, we have many suggestions for the best day trips from London by train that are easy for you to do too and some travel tips to help your day go smoothly.